Boiling Point - Fuels

 The boiling point of a substance is the temperature at which it can change state from a liquid to a gas throughout the bulk of the liquid.

-Fuels and their boiling points at atmospheric pressure can be found in the table below:
+Some fuels and their boiling points at atmospheric pressure:

 Acetaldehyde 70